HarryGN/ECG_classification/README.md

 2. Build the Docker image: `docker build -t onnxruntime-arm64 .`
 3. Run the Docker container: `docker run -it onnxruntime-arm64`

+## Hardware:
+To detect and correctly amplify heart signal to feed into the AI-based network, a analog sensor is designed based on the classical 3-opamp instramentation.
 ## Dockerfile

 The Dockerfile for this image can be found in the official [ONNX Runtime GitHub repository](https://github.com/microsoft/onnxruntime/blob/main/dockerfiles/ARM64/Dockerfile).
 It installs the required dependencies, builds ONNX Runtime from source, and installs it system-wide.